 How to make a formal complaint

 We are committed to providing high quality services, but occasionally things can go wrong.
 If you want to make a formal complaint, the quickest way to do this is by using the online form below.
-We will acknowledge your complaint and in the first instance will aim to reply within ten working days.
+If we receive your complaint after 3pm, we will acknowledge it on the next working day and will aim to reply within ten working days.

 You can find more information about the way we investigate and aim to resolve complaints below in the Corporate Complaints and Compensation Policy.

 You can also make a complaint by email and phone.
 It’s important that you let us know how the problem has affected you and how you’d like us to put things right.

 We would be grateful if you could provide us with a phone number in case we need to clarify the details of your complaint.
 We will still send our response by email or letter.
 If you are contacting us about housing matters, please also provide an address to help us locate your records.

 Telephone: 0207 361 2060.
 Phone lines are open Monday to Friday from 9am to 4pm.

 Giving us feedback

 As well as responding to formal complaints, we’re keen to hear about any suggestions you have which will improve the services we deliver.
 We also want to know when we’re getting things right so that we continue to work in a way that is best for our residents.
 You can give us feedback by using the comment or compliment form below.